martindsouza/docker-amazon-ask-cli/README.md

 <!-- /TOC -->

-**Note: This doesn't work right now as tokens aren't being generated.
-Still looking into the issue**

 ## Example

 This example will show you both how to use this container and start a simple `HelloWorld` Alexa Skill.
 Please read the other sections on how to properly use this container and volume configurations.
 Before running this example ensure that you've registered for an [Alexa Developer](https://developer.amazon.com/alexa) account